openhumanoids/oh-distro/software/viewer/src/renderer_affordances/README.txt

 The renderer currently performances the following functions
  1) Listens to `affordance_state_t' and `affordance_collection_t' msgs, creates object instances and renders them.

  2) Can create and manage its own cache of object instances fused with the affordance msgs coming in from outside.
-    - TODO: there needs to be synchronization with the affordance store process.
-In case the viewer crashes, we won't loose everything.
+The cache is synchronized with the affordance store process.
+In case the viewer crashes, we won't loose the affordances.

- 3) Maintains a local cache of list of sticky hands that associated with objects.
+ 3) Maintains a local cache of list of sticky hands and feet that are associated with objects.
-    - TODO: this also needs to synchronized with a sticky hand store or affordance store processes

 STRUCTURE
 ==========
 ----------------------------------------------------------------------------------
-Parasite model (`Agnostic features' model may be a better name, but it is boring)
+Host-Parasite model
 ----------------------------------------------------------------------------------
 Description:
 ------------